tunasahinoglu/dsa210-project/README.md

 # Spotify Daily Listening Duration and Weather Analysis
 ## Motivation
-This project aims to analyze Spotify daily listening durations in relation to weather data to understand how music listening habits are influenced by environmental factors.
-The focus is on examining changes in listening time under different weather conditions.
+This project aims to uncover the relationship between daily music listening time and weather temperature.
+Understanding this correlation might provide insights into how external environmental factors influence personal habits like music listening.

 ---